NWKRAFT probably sounds like gibberish to most people.

 What Does NWKRAFT Stand for?

 NWKRAFT is an acronym for NOTAMs Weather Known ATC delays Runway lengths Alternates available Fuel requirements Takeoff and landing distances.
-NWKRAFT is a mnemonic used by pilots to remember important preflight action items (14 CFR 91.103), which are critical information that pilots should be familiar with before a flight.
+NWKRAFT is a mnemonic used by pilots to remember crucial preflight action items (14 CFR 91.103), which are critical information that pilots should be familiar with before a flight.

 Is NWKRAFT the Only Preflight Action Acronym?